Commissioning (construction): In practice

-While the practice of Building Commissioning is still fairly new (40 years) in the building construction industry, it has become more (not completely) industry standard practice as building owners require higher expectations of performance and return of investment.
-The Commissioning process inherently, and through design, improves the quality of the project from initial planning/design through construction and occupancy.
+While the practice of building commissioning is still fairly new (40 years) in the building construction industry, it has become more (not completely) industry standard practice as building owners require higher expectations of performance and return of investment.
+The commissioning process inherently, and through design, improves the quality of the project from initial planning/design through construction and occupancy.

-Building Commissioning is typically led by a recognized professional experienced in commissioning who oversees, leads, and serves as the ultimately responsible individual for the management of the process/program and deliverable in the representation of, or contracted to the Owner/Developer.
-Typically identified as the "Commissioning Provider" (CxP).
-The "Commissioning Provider" may be a member of the Owner, Engineer, Construction/Project Manager, Contractor, or independent Third Party.
-The industry standard most recognized and recommended arrangement is for the CxP to be an Independent Third Party Commissioning Provider (also acronym "CxP") contracted directly to the Owner.
-This facilitates a more unbiased performance in the representation of the Owner.
-The "Commissioning Provider" may have subordinates/peers who participate directly in his/her oversight and commissioning execution/documentation team.
-This team is typically identified as the Commissioning Provider's Team.
-Of course, there are many variations to this as well.
+Building commissioning is typically led by a recognized professional experienced in commissioning who oversees, leads, and serves as the ultimately responsible individual for the management of the process/program and deliverable in the representation of, or contracted to the owner/developer.
+Typically, they are identified as the commissioning provider (CxP).
+The CxP may be a member Of the owner, engineer, construction/project manager, contractor, or independent third party.
+The industry standard most recognized and recommended arrangement is for the CxP to be an Independent Third Party Commissioning Provider (also acronym CxP) contracted directly to the owner.
+This facilitates a more unbiased performance in the representation of the owner.
+The CxP may have subordinates/peers who participate directly in his/her oversight and commissioning execution/documentation team.
+This team is typically identified as the commissioning provider's team.

+There are many variations to this as well.
 In many cases and ideally, there is an ongoing building enhancing and commissioning program and team for the life of the building.
 Building commissioning is a quality-focused process necessary for both non-complex and complex modern construction projects.
 The breadth of the industry, services, benefits, requirements, documentation, etc. is endless.
-Although the basic Cx process, phases, and steps are fairly standard, the variations of project scopes, expectations, special designs; individual intricacies of every differing design, manufacture, interaction; use of every differing design, assembly, component, power, control system, control method, equipment, and system available to the designer, and manufacturers; make every single project's systems and Commissioning Program complex and original.
+Although the basic Cx process, phases, and steps are fairly standard, the variations of project scopes, expectations, special designs; individual intricacies of every differing design, manufacture, interaction; use of every differing design, assembly, component, power, control system, control method, equipment, and system available to the designer, and manufacturers; make every single project's systems and commissioning program complex and original.